This project covers the following

 250 women age 12 to 45 years

-We set a pilot project to learn about possible obstacles and local factors of menstrual hygiene management, which we will then use to develop future large-scale projects.
+We conducted a first project to learn about possible obstacles and local factors of menstrual hygiene management.
 As part of the MHI initiative, menstrual sanitary products were provided to the target group women and girls for the first three months by ASCEND through the local partner RUPSA.
 A multi-pronged training program was included to ensure women's capacity building, knowledge exchange on hygiene education and bridge with the local stakeholders.
-Afterwards a self-reliant supply and storage mechanism will be established in the locality to ensure availability of menstrual sanitary products.
+Afterwards a self-reliant supply and storage mechanism was established in the locality to ensure availability of menstrual sanitary products.
 The first project focused on the village Banishanta with the total costs of about 834€, resulting in a per-capita-cost of 3,34€ per person.

 Insights in the first project

 The project is planned with a multi-pronged behavioral and awareness raising communication approach for managing menstrual hygiene leading to women capacity building, knowledge exchange on hygiene education and bridge with the local stakeholders.

 As menstruation is a neglected topic, women and girls in the project area do not speak out about the topic and are not involved in decision-making – for example, household decisions to build a toilet or spend money on sanitary pads.
 The result is a lack of facilities and services, e.g. a lack of separate toilets for girls at schools.
 It also results in a lack of social support and the culture of fear, shame, embarrassment and silence, completing the circle of neglect.
 This pilot initiative is targeted to break the ultimate circle of the silence through awareness raising, capacity building and knowledge exchange on menstrual hygiene management.

 In West Banishanta Village, menstruation taboos lead to serious restrictions on the daily activities of menstruating women and girls; in many, the stigma means that they cannot discuss menstrual hygiene freely.
 To improve the lives of women and girls, ASCEND (and RUPSA) plans to break the silence and dispel the stigma and shame by engaging with communities through participatory channels such as community theater, schools, religious interactions, and interactive training.